mra/mra.github.io/_posts/2023-05-11-Optimisation_methods.markdown

 Overall, the error in genetic algorithm optimization refers to the measure of the discrepancy between a candidate solution's performance and the desired outcome, which the algorithm attempts to minimize through the evolutionary process.

+**Gaussian Process Regression**

+Gaussian Process Regression (GPR) is a probabilistic machine learning technique used for regression tasks.
+It is based on Gaussian processes, which are a collection of random variables, any finite number of which have a joint Gaussian distribution.

+In GPR, instead of assuming a specific functional form for the relationship between input variables (features) and output variables (target), it models the underlying function as a Gaussian process.
+A Gaussian process is fully defined by its mean function and covariance function (also known as kernel function).

+The mean function represents the expected value of the target variable given the input variables, while the covariance function captures the relationships and similarities between different input-output pairs.
+The choice of the covariance function determines the smoothness, stationarity, and other properties of the modeled function.

+During the training phase, GPR estimates the parameters of the mean and covariance functions from the provided training data.
+The model uses Bayesian inference to compute a posterior distribution over the possible functions that could explain the data.
+This posterior distribution is then used to make predictions for new, unseen data points.

+GPR provides several advantages, including:

+Flexibility: Since GPR does not assume a specific functional form, it can model complex relationships between variables without imposing strong assumptions.

+Uncertainty estimation: GPR provides a measure of uncertainty for each prediction.
+This is particularly useful in cases where reliable uncertainty estimates are important, such as in decision-making under uncertainty or when dealing with noisy or sparse data.

+Interpolation and extrapolation: GPR can effectively interpolate between observed data points and make predictions at unobserved locations, even in regions with limited or no data.

+Bayesian framework: GPR naturally incorporates prior knowledge and allows updating the model as new data becomes available.

+However, GPR can be computationally intensive for large datasets, as its time and space complexity scales cubically with the number of training examples.
+Various approximation techniques and sparse methods have been developed to address this limitation.